Appearance, Aroma, Touch, Taste, Sound

 - Displays relative composition of terpenes, based on COA.

-- Mimosa and Cherry Punch are both decedents of Purple Punch; crossed with Clementine and Cherry AK, respectively.
+- Mimosa and Cherry Punch are both descendants of Purple Punch; crossed with Clementine and Cherry AK, respectively.
 No Terpinolene.
 Similar levels of Bisabolol and Pinene.

 - Cherry Punch has higher levels of Myrcene (broad-leaf/indica).
 Cherry AK’s influence.